-Will online gaming with friends help replace some of the social activities that have to be put on hold due to the crisis?
+Will online gaming with friends help replace the social activities that are on hold due to the crisis?

 As small retailers likely to make their websites transactional to facilitate a shift toward home delivery or will new aggregators appear to assist this process?

 Are more companies going to be looking for local SEO marketing to adjust to the new business environment?

 Cloud meeting and collaboration platforms are benefiting from remote working.
 However, will more citizens also adopt such solutions to re-engage with existing social networks or will they rely on Facebook groups and WhatsApp?